wesleyscholl/github-jira-pr-script/README.md

 Now imagine all the steps above can be automated with one line!🤯

-It’s possible, and our iOS developer [**Aleksandr Latyntsev**](https://github.com/Latyntsev) has written a bash script to automate all the actions above.
 In this article, we’ll share this script with you and explain how to use it for your own processes.

 For this batch script automation, we will be using GitHub CLI called [hub](https://github.com/github/hub) for extra git command lines, and [jq](https://stedolan.github.io/jq/) for parsing the response from JIRA API.
 So before you can use the script, you’ll need to install both.
 Click the links below to learn how to install them quickly: